Rock Garden seminar at Nymans

 One of our first jobs is to address the weed problem and the soil suitability.
 From there we’ll move onto a survey of the area.
 We’ll then be able to collate a plant list, design and plant the area on a bed by bed basis, addressing each one individually with regard to the condition of the soil, any pernicious weeds and how the current the plants marry up with plants list collated from historical sources.

-In January 2018 Head Gardener Stephen Herrington and Gardener Charlie Bancroft will be travelling to Tasmania to collect alpines, following in the footsteps of Harold Comber's original trips of the 1930s.
+In January 2018 Head Gardener Stephen Herrington and Gardener Charlie Bancroft travelled to Tasmania to collect alpines, following in the footsteps of Harold Comber's original trips of the 1930s.

 For more information please contact email@example.com